 Submissions of single papers (abstracts of 100 words) or full sessions consisting of 3 speakers (abstracts of 400 words) within a thematic strand are welcome.
 All proposals should be emailed to: CNS@uhi.ac.uk by December 1, 2015.

-Centre for Nordic Studies, University of the Highlands and Islands
+Institute for Northern Studies, University of the Highlands and Islands

 Tel: (+44) (0)1856 569 302